dilungasr/dnet-client/README.md

 # dnet-client
-Take your Websocket utilzation to the large scale .
-SIMPLE, MINIMAL &amp; POWERFUL!
+Simply take your websocket utilization to the large scale level.
+MINIMAL &amp; POWERFUL!